iotaledger/integration-services/api/usage-ssi-bridge.md

 { signedNonce: 'ed0bee53f0ef32b4b3d1934d690bf34bfa098394280f16c21c3ac85595d9dfc9a8dba11d1e1839e427c17d81d2dda0e614325ee363282fd61af6e6ebbeadb007' }
 ```

-A more detailed usage script how to integrate the authentication into a typescript client can be found in the following:
+A more detailed usage script on how to integrate the authentication into a typescript client can be found below:

 ```
 export const fetchAuth = async (identity: any) => {